ICTKC/ictkc.github.io/_pages/about.md

 ==
 * "WO"
 --
-A intelligent agent which learn from multimodal enviroment and can talk just like "YOU".
+A intelligent agent which learn from multimodal enviroment and can talk just like "NI".

 Contact
 ==